Magnetron85/Radiology-Right-Click/readme.txt

 It works by highlighting text in PowerScribe360 as installed at the authors institution or NotePad for troubleshooting.

 If a user desires OCR of coronary calcium scoring, download Vis2 OCR for AHK. https://github.com/iseahound/Vis2.
 If do not desire, can disable in preferences.
-Download this and place in same folder as the Right Click excecutable file.
+May need to be downloaded to prevent compiler error if you are compiling the script rather than downloading the executible file.
+Download from the line and place in same folder as the Right Click excecutable file.

 The user highlights text and right clicks with the mouse.
 A new right click menu appears in PowerScribe or NotePad with various useful functions.
 The script can be paused to see the default right click menu for a specified time - 3 minutes default and up to 10 hours to turn off for an entire shift.